sencheng/Emergent-Spatial-Representations-in-RL/README.md

-# Emergent Spatial Representations in RL
+###Code for the paper : Navigation task and action space drive the emergence of egocentric and allocentric spatial representations

-Using model-free reinforcement learning to study spatial navigation in an artificial agent using different tasks (Currently - goal finding and aiming).
+Using model-free reinforcement learning to study spatial navigation in an artificial agent using different tasks (Currently - guidance and aiming).
 The network representations are then analysed in order to understand what types of spatial representations are used, and the factors that shape these representations.

 **The modules and architecture used are based on [CoBeL-RL by Walther et al]**